ahmedd-achour/ahmedd-achour/README.md

 - 👋 Hi, I’m @ahmedd-achour
 - 👀 I’m interested in cs and and game-developement
-- 🌱 I’m currently learning java and mastering python
+- 🌱 I’m currently learning java and mastering python supper passioned about oop
-- 💞️ I’m looking to collaborate on a real web project made with angular
+- 💞️ I’m looking to collaborate on a web project
 - 📫 How to reach me?
 -  via mail or contact me on instagram :
 - insta: @achourahmedd